Kyo (musician): Career

 Kyo was inspired to become a musician when he saw a picture of Buck-Tick vocalist Atsushi Sakurai on the desk of a junior high school classmate.
 When he then discovered X Japan he was particularly fond of hide and had his parents buy him the guitarist's black signature model guitar.
 However, after realizing how difficult it was to play guitar and then bass, he then switched to vocals.
 He worked as a roadie for Kuroyume.
 Kyo was in a string of visual kei rock bands, with the most notable being La:Sadie's.
 It was formed when Kisaki, bassist of Stella Maria, a band that played opposite Kyo's group Masquerade, was impressed by Kyo to the point that he wanted to form a new band with the singer.
 Kisaki explained that he and Kyo went to a lot of concerts in order to carefully scout who they wanted to recruit.
 The two formed La:Sadie's together in 1996, with Kisaki later describing them as having been "the ideal band".
 However, despite having what he considered great live performances, the bassist was told to leave the group after only a year.
 Kisaki later opined that he had failed to take care of them, "I thought doing lots of good live shows would please the members, but I was wrong.
 By not giving them time to rest and deciding on recording schedules in between, I must have put a lot of stress and burden on them."

 Kyo and the other three members of La:Sadie's then formed Dir En Grey in February 1997.
 While on a 2010 North American co-headline tour, Kyo performed with Apocalyptica, singing "Bring Them To Light" along with Tipe Johnson.
 Later that year, he recorded vocals for Daisuke to Kuro no Injatachi's debut album.

 In 2013, Kyo gathered artists from various visual kei rock bands to form the supergroup Sukekiyo.
 The band opened the first show for Sugizo's tour Thrive to Realize, and performed the next day for the Countdown Japan 13/14 festival.
 Their first album, Immortalis, was released in 2014.
 The band has subsequently released an EP, Vitium, in 2015, and a second studio album, Adoratio, in 2017.
-Kyo provided vocals for the song "Zessai" on Sugizo's 2017 album Oneness M.
+Kyo provided lyrics and vocals for the song "Zessai" on Sugizo's 2017 album Oneness M.

 Kyo formed another supergroup, Petit Brabancon, in 2021.
 It includes Yukihiro, Miya, antz (Tokyo Shoegazer), and Hirofumi Takamatsu (The Novembers).